Jiskey/Raspberry-Pi4-Forensics/README.md

 # Raspberry-Pi4-Forensics
-Testing &amp; Evalulation of Security &amp; Foresics Tools and The Effectivness Of a Raspberry Pi4 In The Field
+Testing &amp; Evalulation of Security &amp; Foresics Tools and The Effectivness Of a Raspberry Pi4 In The Field When Peforming Such Tasks.